Alliance for Open Media: Operation and structure

+On 23 May 2023, the European Commission decided to close the investigation while taking no further action.
+But in an email they reiterated that the closure does not constitute a finding of compliance or non-compliance with EU antitrust laws.
+The Alliance's patent license contains a defensive termination clause to discourage patent lawsuits.

 Software development happens in the open using a public source code repository and issue tracking system, and welcomes contributions from the general public.
 Contributions have to pass internal reviews and gain consensus for their adoption.
 Different sub-groups inside the Alliance handle testing, reviews for IPR/patent problems hardware-friendliness, and editing of specification documents.

 There are two levels of membership: organizations can join as an ordinary member, or as a governing member with a seat on the board of directors.
 Confusingly, these are dubbed "founding members" in AOM terminology, although they need not be members since the Alliance was founded.

 There is a broad representation of the video industry among the Alliance members, featuring several hardware, software, and content producers, OTT video distributors, providers of real-time conferencing solutions, and browser vendors.
 Several AOM members have previously worked on MPEG's HEVC and hold patents to it (e.g. BBC, Intel, Cisco, Vidyo, Apple, Microsoft, and Broadcom).